Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Abstract hydrodynamic limit via duality

-with initial condition $\rho_0$, up to time of existence and uniqueness; the adjoint is understood in $L^2(\M)$. \end{theorem} \begin{proof} We outline the argument for complete manifolds modified from the torus case found in the monograph of Kipnis and Landim \cite[Chapter 4]{kipnis_scaling_1999}.
+with initial condition $\rho_0$ of assumption \eqref{eq:initial well prepared}, provided there exists a unique weak solution; the adjoint is understood in $L^2(M, d\Vol_M)$. \end{theorem} \begin{proof} We outline the argument for complete manifolds modified from the torus case found in the monograph of Kipnis and Landim \cite[Chapter 4]{kipnis_scaling_1999}.